prebid/prebid-server/README.md

 ```

 Load the landing page in your browser at `http://localhost:8000/`.
-For the full API reference, see [docs/endpoints](docs/endpoints)
+For the full API reference, see [the endpoint documentation](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-overview.html)

 ## Contributing

-Want to [add an adapter](docs/developers/add-new-bidder.md)?
+Want to [add an adapter](https://docs.prebid.org/prebid-server/developers/add-new-bidder-go.html)?
 Found a bug?
 Great!
-This project is in its infancy, and many things can be improved.

 Report bugs, request features, and suggest improvements [on Github](https://github.com/prebid/prebid-server/issues).